littleredryanhood/swarm/README.md

 # swarm
-a place for my pi swarm cluster
+a place for my pi swarm cluster container configs

+These containers are running on a 3 node swarm cluster (one manager and two workers) made up of Raspberry Pi4bs.